mobilemind/jumpOnJuniper/README.md

 needed to learn for this project and have no way to actually use it myself anymore.

 NEVER say never.
-Updated in 2019 to allow longer values of user and password.
+Updated in 2019 to allow longer values of username and clarify that password must be _exactly_ 8 characters.
+See version 7.5.4 or later.
-See version 7.5.x.

 ## Install